 The replace modifier has to contain as many characters as the content it replaces.
 It can only be used with individual packets.
 It will not work for Normalized Buffers like HTTP uri or a content match in the reassembled stream.

 The checksums will be recalculated by Suricata and changed after the replace keyword is being used.

-4.5.13 pcre

-For information about pcre check the pcre (Perl Compatible Regular Expressions) page.
+4.6.12 pcre (Perl Compatible Regular Expressions)